peterwilliams97/repeats/README.md

         inverted_index._postings_map[s]_offsets_map[d] for all s in valid_strings[m]
-    by appending all valid substrings of length 1 (bytes) inverted_index._postings_map[b]_offsets_map[d] for all b in valid_strings[1] This is the algorithm from _Basic Solution_ above converted to inverted indexes with the additional overhead of updating the inverted index in each step of increasing the length substrings being checked, m.
+    by appending all valid substrings of length 1 (bytes) inverted_index._postings_map[b]_offsets_map[d] for all b in valid_strings[1]

+This is the algorithm from _Basic Solution_ above converted to inverted indexes with the additional overhead of updating the inverted index in each step of increasing the length substrings being checked, m.

-As the substring lengths increase, the number of allowed substrings increase, so
+As the substring lengths increase, the number of valid substrings increase, but the as the number of substrings of length m in a document of length n is <= n- m+1

+    The total number of offsets stored for each document d is <= size[d]-m+1 sum(len(inverted_index._postings_map[s].offsets_map[d]); over s,d) <= sum(size[d]-m+1; over d) though the number of vectors of offsets may increase len(inverted_index._postings_map[s]) increases
-    the number of vectors of offsets (number elements of inverted_index._postings_map[s]) increase, but the length of each vector of offsets (each inverted_index._postings_map[s]_offsets_map[b]) decreases as well, so the total number of offsets stored does not increase much!
+    The length of each vector of offsets decreases as m increases

-    (the total number of substring offsets can as overlapping substrings are allowed however I cannot think of any cases, Need to find a proof!!
-        aaa = a*3, aa*2 aaa*1
-        aba = a*2 + b*1, ab*1 + ba*1
-        abab a*2 + b*2, ab*2 + ba*1
-    )
-(There is some implementation-dependent overhead required for tracking each vectors of offsets that we will ignore for now).
+There is some implementation-dependent overhead required for tracking each vectors of offsets that we will ignore for now.
+This is the

+    number of valid substrings x cost of storing each vector of offsets.

 The growth in processing time with the length of the substrings being checked depends on long it takes to construct the vectors of offsets of all valid length m+1 substrings from the vectors of offsets of all valid length m substrings.